berkayguneri/berkayguneri/README.md

 - 👀 I’m interested in making a games
-- 🌱 I’m currently learning State Machine in Unity
+- 🌱 I’m currently learning 2D and mobile games in Unity
 - 💞️ I'm looking for an internship.
 - 📫 How to reach me berkayyguneri@hotmail.com

 <!---
 berkayguneri/berkayguneri is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.